 Profitability Index Calculator is developed for efficient calculation of profitability index in order to analyze different capital investment opportunities.
 PI is a capital budgeting technique useful in evaluating various investment proposals available with the investors.
 A project having PI greater than or equal to 1 fall in the category of investments that will pay off the costs.
 This technique of investment appraisal takes into account the concept of the time value of money, which makes decision-making more simplified for the management.
 Also, the profitability index plays a great role in capital rationing decisions.

 In order to calculate the profitability index, one has to calculate the PV of expected cash inflows and the total initial investment of the project.
 The formula for calculating the profitability index is as follows:

 Profitability Index (PI) = PV of Expected Cash Inflows / Initial Investment

 The PI Calculator provides a quick result of the calculation.
 The users just have to provide the following data to the calculator.

 - Present value of future / expected cash inflows.

 How to Calculate using Calculator

-The user simply have to insert the following figure in the calculator to obtain the result of profitability index.
+The user simply has to insert the following figure in the calculator to obtain the result of the profitability index.